 The new school is positioned north of the existing school, which will allow continued use of the existing school during construction and the shortest possible overall construction duration.
 The new building will be 2 stories, with special needs and flex use spaces located in grade level neighborhoods to promote inclusion through co-teaching and collaboration through a team teaching model.
 A central library at the heart of the school, together with the cafetorium and gym, will serve the very popular after school program and other popular and pressing community uses.
 At the heart of the Second Floor, two Science/Technology/Engineering rooms are co-located adjacent to the Art Room and outdoor rooftop classrooms.

 The site is designed to take advantage of natural landscape elements to extend learning to the outdoors and also a high school regulation size baseball and multi-purpose field, to replace a similar facility being displaced at the High School due to a track/football field expansion there.
 This single project addresses current pressing needs at 3 of the district’s school facilities.
-The project is designed to meet LEED Silver certification at a minimum and, at the end of schematic design modeling, is estimated to conserve approximately 30% energy use in comparison to a baseline code building of similar size.
-The project will go before voters for support in the Fall of 2019, and once funded, design will be completed for a Fall 2022 opening.
+The project is designed to meet LEED Gold certification at a minimum and, at the end of schematic design modeling, is estimated to conserve approximately 30% energy use in comparison to a baseline code building of similar size.
+The project will begin construction in February 2020 and will be completed for a Fall 2022 opening.